-The Trustees have responsibility for maintaining the overall balance of the asset allocation relative to the target asset allocation.
-The Trustees monitor the asset allocation on a regular basis with the assistance of their advisers and will consider switching assets between funds if the assets deviate outside the ranges quoted.
+The Trustee has responsibility for maintaining the overall balance of the asset allocation relative to the target asset allocation.
+The Trustee monitors the asset allocation on a regular basis with the assistance of their advisers and will consider switching assets between funds if the assets deviate outside the ranges quoted.